My New Favorite Way to Paint Kitchen Cabinets

 The first step, and really the only prep required, is to clean your cabinets well.
 I like Krud Kutter.
 Cleaning is especially important for kitchen cabinets because of the grease and food residue that can accumulate on them over the years.

-Then I primed all the surfaces with DecoArt's primer/sealer.
+Then I primed all the surfaces with DecoArt's Stainblocker, which is a primer/sealer.
 I used a roller brush for flat surfaces and a small brush for the inlaid parts.

 Do NOT remove the cabinet doors yet.
 It's easier to prime and paint them while they're still hanging on the frames.

-The primer goes on looking like glue, but dries clear.
+The stainblocker goes on looking like glue, but dries clear.
 This is handy for leaving your kitchen looking normal while you wait a couple of days for the primer to dry.

 Time to paint!
 I started by filling in the smaller areas with a small brush.
 Then I rolled on the paint over the larger areas, using a 6" foam roller.
 I also found it helpful to lightly drag a clean paintbrush over the just-rolled areas as I was going, just to make sure there was no roller texture left behind.